 Before nightfall, drive up Mars Hill to the Lowell Observatory, and look through the telescope used to discover Pluto.

-Pro Tip: If your planning a trip to either Flagstaff or Sedona, check out these seven key differences between the two.
+Pro Tip: If you’re planning a trip to either Flagstaff or Sedona, check out these seven key differences between the two.

 4. Walnut Canyon National Monument

 Named for the walnut trees growing at its bottom, Walnut Canyon National Monument is home to some of the most spectacular cliff dwellings in the state.
-The museum in the visitor center offers an overview not only about these ruins, but also about the ancient people who built them and their descendants, the present-day Native American tribes of the area.
+The museum in the visitor center offers an overview not only of these ruins but also of the ancient people who built them and their descendants, the present-day Native American tribes of the area.

 Those who can’t hike the steep trail can still see several cliff dwellings and views of the canyon walking along the paved Rim Trail.
-Other things to do at Walnut Canyon National Monument include visiting pit-houses and other freestanding structures on the rim, enjoying scenic views and wildlife in the surrounding forest.
+Other things to do at Walnut Canyon National Monument include visiting pit houses and other freestanding structures on the rim and enjoying scenic views and wildlife in the surrounding forest.

 5. Sunset Crater Volcano National Monument